Cat4848/tic-tac-toe/README.md

 ## Testing

+## Bugs

+- after a win, there are 1.5 seconds until time delay until the board gets reinitialized.
+If you fill the board on two side-by-side rows or columns, one will win and the other one will be one move behind from winning.
+If you click on the remaining square, both players will win.

 - more testing on the diagonal extraction (i.e. on a 5x5 board and combine left to right and right to left diagonal extraction logic);

 ## Things to write about in the README.md file